26 Secrets an Identity Thief Definitely Doesn’t Want You to Know

 We work the old-fashioned way

 Even with all the new technology, most of us still steal your information the old-fashioned way: by swiping your wallet or purse, going through your mail, or dumpster diving.
-This is how your favorite online stores could be spying on you.

 There’s a lot of info in hospital dumpsters